Benjam11n/tp/docs/UserGuide.md

 * Press the `Down` arrow key to navigate forward through the command history.
 * Command history includes both valid and invalid commands.
 * When you reach the most recent command, pressing `Down` will clear the command box.
+* When you reach the oldest command, there would be no change after pressing `Up`.

 This feature is particularly useful when you need to repeat commands with minor modifications or when you want to correct a previously entered command.